ENME480/enme480.github.io/docs/labs/week-08.md

 4. A comparison of error between your IK script and the output of the ```ur3/position``` topic for the test cases with a discussion of possible error sources.
 5. A brief discussion of any possible singularities in the math and what could be done to avoid them (you don't need to implement this, we just want you thinking about strategies!)

-Here’s a cleaned-up, student-friendly **markdown** you can drop in as the Week 8 handout.
-It keeps the math for students to derive, but adds clarity, scaffolding, and “helper” guardrails.
-No formulas are provided.

----